Magento vs Shopify

 A Basic Comparison

 Magento was introduced in 2004 and has historically been the most popular platform for e-commerce stores.
-It runs on a coding language called PHP and is open-sourced.
-If you have the technical knowledge or know someone who does, modifying the code is entirely legal and even encouraged.
+It runs on an open-source coding language called PHP.

 Magento Pros